gawati/gawati-docs/docs/source/development/installer/modules/gawatiportal.rst

 SSL key and certificate matching the Gawati URL with compliant naming must be present in /etc/pki/tls/private and /etc/pki/tls/certs respectively.
 By default this is prepared by the <localcert> or <letsencrypt> module.
+The Gawati default website template / theme will be deployed into its web root folder below /var/www/html